neilpa/cgo-shewchuk-robust/README.md

 ## Licence

-Like the original `predicates.c`, this is released into the public domain.
+Like the original code, this is released into the public domain.